 Has anyone ever told you that the way you chew your food could influence your weight loss?
-It’s true – try it.
-Your digestion starts in your mouth where salivary amylase begins to digest any starches.
-If this ‘science moment’ has already lost you, I’m sorry – it’s just a starch-digesting enzyme.
+Well it’s true – try it.
+Digestion starts in your mouth where salivary amylase begins to digest any starches.
+If this ‘science moment’ has already lost you, we’re sorry – it’s just a starch-digesting enzyme.
 “But I don’t eat starch”, you may say.
 Oh really?
-Everything which is not fat or protein contains some starch (another word for carbohydrates) and it needs to begin the digestive process in your mouth.
+Everything which is not fat or protein contains some starch (another word for carbohydrates) and needs to begin the digestive process in your mouth.
 That’s why you have teeth.
-I’ve watched people get food down their throats as though there were no tomorrow, like a race.
+We’ve watched people get food down their throats as though there were no tomorrow, as if eating was a race.
 They want to see how fast they can polish off that plate of food, and then wonder why they feel bloated, uncomfortable and can’t lose weight.
 It all starts with chewing your food.

-Eating in a distracted fashion instead of ‘focused eating’ is another really important part of eating and chewing.
+Eating in a distracted fashion instead of ‘mindful eating’ is a really important part of eating and chewing.
 You want to have no distractions from TV, cell phones or iPads.
 People around you are the only ‘distraction’ you need as you bond together over a leisurely meal.
 Emphasis here on ‘leisurely’ too by the way – eating in a rush can interfere with digestion and cause further misery.
-Mealtimes should be leisurely, relaxed experiences, not smash-and-grab eat-as-fast-as-you-can experiences.
+Mealtimes should be leisurely, relaxed experiences, not smash-and-grab, eat-as-fast-as-you-can experiences.
 When you concentrate on what you are eating, you chew more, your body is relaxed and not tense, all of which makes for better digestion.
-So instead of literally ‘inhaling’ your food at a furious pace, settle down to enjoy every meal, eat mindfully as they say, chew your food well, take it slowly, and see the difference in your health and your weight.
+So instead of literally ‘inhaling’ your food at a furious pace, settle down to enjoy every meal, eat mindfully, chew your food well, take it slow, and you’ll see the difference in your health and weight.

 Another scientific nugget alert – skip it if you don’t like these bits!
-In the mouth are specialized enzymes called salivary amylase, which begin the very important process of digesting starches.
+In the mouth are specialised enzymes called salivary amylase, which begin the very important process of digesting starches.
 If food screams through the mouth down the hatch and reaches the stomach hardly chewed without that all important step, there will be considerable discomfort.
-Our stomachs don’t have teeth you see, our mouths do – so it’s logical that this is where the chewing needs to start.
+Our stomachs don’t have teeth you see, our mouths do – so it’s logical that chewing is where digestion needs to start.
 Here are some good reasons to chew your food well – just as mum told you to do (and we know she’s always right.
 Right?)

-- When you eat, salivary amylase – a digestive enzyme in the mouth – breaks the food down into simple sugars, creating an almost sweet taste, and prepares the food for the next stage of digestion.
+- When you eat, salivary amylase breaks the food down into simple sugars, creating an almost sweet taste, and prepares the food for the next stage of digestion.
 If you have ever eaten a little piece of savoury bread on its own and chewed it well, within seconds it tastes quite sweet as the starches are changed into sugars.
 The more you chew, the sweeter it tastes, so you really need to be keeping that food in your mouth and chewing it for quite a while to break it down properly before the next stage of digestion takes place.

 - Choose the company you eat with very carefully.
-People who rattle or irritate you will cause indigestion (probably even without food!) so choose great companions or family members to eat with who bring about a state of enjoyment and calm.
+People who rattle or irritate you will cause indigestion (probably even without food!) so choose great companions or family members to eat with.
+They’ll hopefully bring about a state of enjoyment and calm.

 - Eat with like-minded people.
 It’s not going to do much good to go out to eat with those who want to stuff a hamburger or pizza down their throats in 5 minutes, as it will force you to race through your chicken salad with about 3 chews per mouthful.